marcotessarotto/ttpw/trunk/README.txt

 script, and then launch the script to unzip and install right files in right directories.

+For *Windows* users, there is a downloadable Windows binary, but no install script.
+You have to download TreeTagger parameter files (since TreeTagger goes utf-8 they are same on Linux and Windows), unzip them and install them in the right place (``lib/``), with the right names (you can see these files names in ``treetaggerwrapper.py`` global dictionnary ``g_langsupport``, in keys ``tagparfile`` and ``abbrevfile``.

-If you install TreeTagger in a common place, there is normally a working autodetection.
+If you install TreeTagger in a common place, there is normally a working autodetection within :mod:`treetaggerwrapper`.
 But if you install it in a special place or with a special name, you will have to provide this installation directory to the module (see ``TAGDIR`` in the doc).